nathandeflavis/calculator/docs/README.md

 # calculator
 A FileMaker calculator application.

-In my spare time, I built a FileMaker calculator application.
-It extends the capabilities of a scientific calculator, with tabs for different branches of mathematics.
+In my spare time, I built a calculator application in Claris FileMaker Pro.
+The application extends the capabilities of a scientific calculator, with tabs for different branches of mathematics.

 The Standard tab has arithmetic operations, as well as exponential, logarithmic, combinatorial, and factorial functions.